conneroisu/semanticrouter-go/doc/src/FAQ.md

 ### Which embedding models work best?

-For optimal performance, we recommend using models specifically designed for embeddings:
+For optimal performance, we recommend using models specifically designed for embeddings.
+For example:

 - OpenAI: `text-embedding-3-large` or `text-embedding-3-small`
 - Ollama: `mxbai-embed-large` or `nomic-embed-text`